jezzsantos/saastack/docs/how-to-guides/090-handle-domain-events.md

 }
 ```

-> Note: that you can in fact handle domain events from multiple other subdomains in the same consumer, or you can create and register separate `IDomainEventNotificationConsumer` classes, and for clarity, segregate the different domain event sources.
+> Note: that you MUST handle all domain events in this single consumer class.
+If you are handling events from multiple source subdomains, they are all handled by this single consumer class.
+>
+> You must avoid creating multiple consumer classes, because this may lead to concurrency issues (due to race conditions, due to parallel processing) as these two consumer classes may end up competing to work with, or update the same aggregate instance.
 >
 > Note: the injection of the `ICallerContextFactory` and the `IEndUsersApplication` application port.